-Prior to surgery, not being an expert on the subject, I didn’t ask the right questions.
-Instead, I read the Bausch & Lomb brochures which my doctor gave me.
-He said I was a good candidate.
+My La Jolla doctor said I was a good candidate.
 My French surgeon, who performs about 600 cataract operations each year, had a different opinion.

 Last year, he only used Crystalens on forty patients who had very small eyes.
 He said this leaves very little room for the Crystalens to move or form the Z Syndrome.
 He now uses photos of my eyes at medical conferences to inform other doctors about these risks.

 Before you agree to any major medical product or procedure, be sure to search the subject on the internet, such as, “Crystalens problems or complaints.”
-Dozens and dozens of complaints will flood the screen.
-One site advocated a class action suit.
+Do this for DEVICES as well as procedures whether it be for your eyes, heart, knees, hips, etc. Do not rely on the manufacturer or even your doctor to warn you about problems.
+One reviewer recommended a class action suit.

 Double Z Syndrome is not a thriller.
 It is very serious and I’m fortunate to have a positive outcome, apart from the cost, pain and suffering and the delay in completing my book.